Magician

 Once I've learnt enough to not give the secret away, I'll start performing it.
 Not at paid shows straight away, but for friends, family, other magicians and on the rare occassions I have a charity show where I'm helping out for free or for a reduced price, then I will try some new material there too.
 Finally when it gets to a paid show, I'll put that routine alongside other more established material.
 That's a nice way to ease that material and learn some of the timing and the presentation.

-Asked by Peter1965 about 9 years ago
+Asked by hacky about 10 years ago